s1lviu/SVX-Handy/README.md

 ## What it does

-SVX-Handy captures microphone audio, encodes it with Opus, sends it over Wi-Fi, and plays received audio through a small speaker.
+SVX-Talkie captures microphone audio, encodes it with Opus, sends it over Wi-Fi, and plays received audio through a small speaker.

 The actual radio node remains SvxLink running on Linux.